tryton/trytond/doc/ref/models/fields.rst

 .. class:: Many2Many(relation_name, origin, target, string[, order[, datetime_field[, size[, search_order[, search_context[, \**options]]]]]])

 A many-to-many relation field.
-It requires to have the opposite origin :class:`Many2One` field or a:class:`Reference` field defined on the relation model and a :class:`Many2One` field pointing to the target.
+It requires to have the opposite origin :class:`Many2One` field or a :class:`Reference` field defined on the relation model and a :class:`Many2One` field pointing to the target.

 This field accepts as written value a list of tuples like the :class:`One2Many`.